 The North Brunswick Junior Football Club – the Giants – began in 2005.
-But junior and senior football have been played at Allard Park for much longer than that.
+But junior and senior football has been played at Allard Park for much longer than that.
 The Giants are fortunate to have a historian among its group of parents.
-Dr Belinda Robson went back in time, and discovered…
+Dr. Belinda Robson went back in time, and discovered…

-The Brunswick Club appeared to endure.
-When a number of teams split from the Victorian Football Association to form the Victorian Football League in 1897, the Brunswick club joined the VFA and went on to win a premiership in 1909.
+The Brunswick Football Club appeared to endure.
+When a number of teams split from the Victorian Football Association to form the Victorian Football League in 1897, the Brunswick Football Club remained with the VFA and went on to win a premiership in 1909.
 They were not done, and went on to win two more premierships in 1925 and 1938.

 With the advent of the First World War, a club known as Brunswick Junior Football Club saw 24 members enlist to fight overseas, the Club hoping to recognise their services via an Honour Role.
 Thinking of their local supporters, it was also noted that ‘we realise now, more so now than ever, that without the ladies we are done’ (Brunswick and Coburg Leader, 20 April 1917, p 1).
-Ladies, gentlemen, boys (and even girls) all loved football.
+Ladies, gentlemen, boys and girls all loved football.

 The Club Re-born

 During the 1960s, Brunswick experienced a period of population growth, largely from immigration.
 In 1966, two teachers at the North Brunswick Primary School, Ray Trotter and Ian Duncan, noticed that students had no club to play with and felt there was a need for a local team.
 A parent at the same school, Rob Jewson, offered his support.
 He saw the value of building a local club to which his own kids could belong.
 In an area lacking organised activities for young men, a vision for a ‘North Brunswick Youth Club’ drove this triumvirate of local leaders.